Edd: Do you feel hot?

 Ed: Nah, I'm half-baked.

 Ed (Matt Hill) is a lovable lug who possesses superhuman strength, subhuman intellect, and an odd obsession with chickens; he also enjoys drinking gravy and the odd spot of buttered toast, with a strict diet of b-movies and comic books sandwiched in-between.
-Edd (Samuel Vincent), known to those who know him as "Double D", is a nerdy Neat Freak who collects insects, labels everything in his room, and communicates with his ever-busy parents via sticky notes.
-Rounding out the trio is Eddy (Tony Sampson), a smug yet slightly-incompetent con artist who manipulates his enemies (and friends, in many cases) to do his bidding without remorse.
+Edd (Samuel Vincent), disambiguated from Ed as "Double D", is an incredibly neurotic and nerdy Neat Freak who collects insects, labels everything in his room, and communicates with his ever-busy parents via sticky notes.
+Rounding out the trio is Eddy (Tony Sampson), a smug, hot-headed and conniving con artist who manipulates his enemies (and friends, in many cases) to do his bidding without remorse.
+Despite their differing personalities and interests, they all share one thing in common - an insatiable Sweet Tooth.

 In most episodes, the titular trio run scams to trick the other kids of the cul-de-sac into giving up their hard-earned allowances in the name of purchasing comically-oversized jawbreakers (the holy grail of candies, of course).
 As a result of their schemes, the Eds frequently run afoul of the other kids in the neighborhood — and things rarely go well for the three.
-The Eds also have to deal with a trio of teen bullies, the Kanker Sisters, who want nothing more than to make the Eds their husbands and either use them as objects for affection or to boss around and do their chores (a fate to which the Eds sternly object).
+The Eds also have to deal with a trio of teenaged bullies, the Kanker Sisters, who want nothing more than to make the Eds their husbands and either use them as objects for affection or to boss around and do their chores (a fate to which the Eds sternly object).